CadeMichael/jobby/README.md

 }
 ```

-- it takes the 2 letter country code and a " " separated job keywords
+- it takes the 2 letter country code and a " " separated list of job keywords

 # demo